Gwydir Shire: Demographics

 Between the 2006 census and the 2011 census the Gwydir Shire experienced negative population growth in both absolute and real terms.
 When compared with total population growth of Australia for the same periods, being 5.78 per cent and 8.32 per cent respectively, population growth in the Gwydir local government area was significantly lower than the national average.
 The median weekly income for residents within the Gwydir Shire was significantly below the national average.

 At the 2011 census, the proportion of residents in the Gwydir local government area who stated their ancestry as Australian or Anglo-Saxon exceeded 92 per cent of all residents (national average was 65.2 per cent).
 In excess of 77 per cent of all residents in the Gwydir Shire nominated a religious affiliation with Christianity at the 2011 census, which was significantly higher than the national average of 50.2 per cent.
 Meanwhile, as at the census date, compared to the national average, households in the Gwydir local government area had a significantly lower than average proportion (2 per cent) where two or more languages are spoken (national average was 20.4 per cent); and a significantly higher proportion (96.7 per cent) where English only was spoken at home (national average was 76.8 per cent).

 Selected historical census data

 Historical population data

 Populations for the Yallaroi and Bingara Shires (including municipalities) over time are listed below.
 Totals are not provided as it is difficult to quantify the component from Bingara Shire.
 Using the Australian Bureau of Statistics' time series data and census collection district figures for 2006, this component had a population of 591 in 1996, 447 in 2001 and 340 in 2006.

 The census populations of the Gwydir Shire area were:

 Council

 Current composition and election method

-Gwydir Shire Council is made up of nine Councillors elected proportionally as a single ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the Council.
-The most recent election was held on 10 September 2016, and the makeup of the Council is as follows:
+Gwydir Shire Council is made up of nine councillors elected proportionally as a single ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 4 December 2021.

-The current Council, elected in 2016, in order of election, is: